Quantum Pontus-Mpemba Effects in Real and Imaginary-time Dynamics: Setup

 where the denominator ensures proper normalization and $\tau$ denotes imaginary time.

 We investigate the disordered one-dimensional spin chain Hamiltonian $H$ with broken $U(1)$-symmetry and periodic boundary conditions:

 where $L$ is the total system size and $\sigma_{j}^{\alpha}$ ($\alpha=x,y,z$) are Pauli matrices acting on site $j$.
 The periodic boundary conditions enforce $\sigma_{L+1}^{\alpha}=\sigma_{1}^{\alpha}$ for $\alpha=x,y,z$. $\mu=-0.5$ sets the nearest-neighbor interaction strengths.
 Disorder is introduced via random fields $h_{j}$ along the $z$-axis, sampled uniformly from $[-W, W]$ with $W=1$.
-In the Supplemental Material (SM), we provide evidence that the Hamiltonian $H$ is chaotic in that parameter regime.
+In the Supplemental Material (SM), we calculate the level spacing ratio \cite{oganesyan2007localization} within the half-filling sector to ensure that the Hamiltonian $H$ is chaotic in that parameter regime.
 The parameter $\gamma$ serves as a control for $U(1)$-symmetry breaking in the system: at $\gamma=1$, the Hamiltonian preserves $U(1)$-symmetry and is denoted $H_{sym}$, while any deviation from unity explicitly breaks this symmetry, yielding the asymmetric Hamiltonian $H_{asym}$.

 To investigate relaxation dynamics in this model, we analyze three key observables: the entanglement asymmetry, the energy expectation, and the charge variance.

 Entanglement asymmetry (EA) has been utilized extensively as a powerful tool for characterizing symmetry breaking in both quantum field theories \cite{capizzi2024universal,capizzi2023entanglement,chen2024renyi} and quantum many-body systems \cite{rylands2024microscopic,khor2024confinement,ares2025entanglement}.
 To define entanglement asymmetry, we typically partition the entire system into a subsystem $A$ and its complement $\overline{A}$.
 The reduced density matrix for subsystem $A$, denoted as $\rho_{A}$, is obtained by tracing out the degrees of freedom in $\overline{A}$, expressed as $\rho_{A}=\text{Tr}_{\overline{A}}(\rho)$.
 Here, $\rho$ represents the full-system density matrix.
 For real-time evolution, $\rho=|\psi(t)\rangle\langle\psi(t)|$, while for imaginary time, it is normalized as $\rho=|\psi(\tau)\rangle\langle\psi(\tau)|$.
 The entanglement asymmetry is defined as: